 Unless you already have a niche in mind, you may have to take the time to research what products sell faster, have a higher demand, and are easy to acquire.

-That aside, you need to know the ins-and-out potential risks, amongst other factors, of investing in a particular niche.
-You also need to have a personal interest or passion in selling those products or services to be successful.
+That aside, you need to know the ins-and-outs potential risks, amongst other factors, of investing in a particular niche.
+You also need to have a personal interest or passion for selling those products or services to be successful.
 It is advisable to start small with a few products to gauge the market reaction before going all-in.

 2. Identify your payment processing option

 Before you launch an online store, you should be sure of how you’re going to get paid.
 While some platforms offer built-in payment processing tools, that might not be the case for other sites.

 Online payment options include international wire transfers, money orders, credit cards, or even personal checks.